-How to address customer feedback in a continuous improvement loop?
+How do we address customer feedback in a continuous improvement loop?

 Thousands of interactions occur between customers and companies every day.
-Each interaction has the potential to create a bad experience.
-But which of these interactions carry the most significant risks?
-How do we measure and manage thousands of interactions each day continuously and systematically?
+Each interaction can potentially result in a bad experience.
+But which of these interactions carries the most significant risks?
+How do we continuously and systematically measure and manage thousands of interactions each day?

-Continuous improvement loop is a proven approach in managing customer experiences.
-Through this loop, brands can capture interaction based customer feedback and generate actionable insights.
-Enterprise Feedback Management (EFM) systems automate the flow in continuous improvement loops and make it easy for companies to manage.
+Continuous improvement loop is a proven approach for managing customer experiences.
+This loop enables brands to capture interaction-based customer feedback and generate actionable insights.
+Enterprise Feedback Management (EFM) systems are user-friendly means to automate the flow in continuous improvement loops.

-During or shortly after an interaction between a customer and the brand, EFM systems triggers an interaction-based survey to the customer.
-By doing so, the system enables T-NPS (transactional net promoter score) in real time using the right channel (SMS, email, web, mobile app, CATI, social media, etc.).
-Through captured feedback, brands can generate insight and report customer experience performances in automated and role-based dashboards.
-When customers give low scores, alarms are triggered, and tasks are assigned to the relevant parties in the organization for improvement action to close the loop.
+Customer feedback in continuous loop represents a significant advancement in business management.
+During or shortly after an interaction between a customer and the brand, EFM systems trigger an interaction-based survey to the customer.
+By doing so, the system enables a real-time transactional net promoter score (T-NPS) using the corresponding channel (SMS, E-mail, website, mobile app, CATI, social media etc.) through which the customer initially made her/his transaction.
+Through captured feedback, brands can generate insight and report customer experience performances on automated, role-based dashboards.
+Low scores trigger alarms, and tasks are assigned to relevant staff in the organization for remedial action to close the loop.
 This loop runs automatically 7/24 and 365 days!